Home

 A nightlight is also important for children who are not quite comfortable with the dark and for safety reasons (so they can see where they are going if they wake in the middle of the night).

-Strategy #7 For Decorating Childrens Rooms - Fabrics
+Strategy #7 Fabrics

 It will be easier to co-ordinate the room if you limit the color choices and keep your fabrics simple.
 This will also allow you to make changes easily as the child grows.
 After all they are children and will get bored quickly!